audio-comp/SemSim-AudSim/README.md

 2) Audio Similarity

 For each task, the dataset contains 30 adjectives with 15-20 nouns each, and 3,144 adjective-noun pairs.
-We collected human judgements from Amazon Mechanical Turk(AMT) with 15 different subjects per questionnaire totalling 113 annotators and 48,870 annotations for each task
+We collected human judgements from Amazon Mechanical Turk(AMT) with 15 different subjects per questionnaire totalling 113 annotators and 47,160 annotations for each task.
 Inter-annotator agreement between the annotators is 0.69 for semantic similarity and 0.67 for audio similarity.

 Description of files: